EquitableLettersSP/ELSP/review_guidelines.md

 5. Look for examples that have stereotypical associations or could be replaced with a different example with more positive associations.
 For instance, "managed group meeting" vs "Led group research meetings".
+6. Consider the letter formatting, looking out for things like excessive blank space, unprofessional fonts, and size of signature
-6. Obtain a final percentage of male- and female-associated words with the Gender-Bias calculater.
+7. Obtain a final percentage of male- and female-associated words with the Gender-Bias calculater.
-7. Please allow 5-10 business days for a response.
+8. Please allow 5-10 business days for a response.

+## Types of biases
+Common unconcious biases that appear in recommendation and nomination letters to keep an eye out for:

+- Racial background
+- Gender
+- Age
+- Class/Socioeconomic background
+- Foreign national
+- Introvert/Extrovert
+- Affinity
+- Halo/Horns effect